Croatia Vs Montenegro: which one should you travel to? If you can’t decide on where to visit between Croatia and Montenegro then this is for you!

 Croatia.
 I really would.
 It’s a tough choice, but if I could only go to one, it would be Croatia.

 If it was just the towns and villages along the Adriatic Coast, I would say Montenegro – they are small, quieter and cuter – but it’s not, it’s everything else that makes Croatia such an amazing country to travel to.

-There aren’t many places around the world where you’ve got an amphitheater dating back 2,000 years, waterfall after waterfall after waterfall, and idyllic islands dotted all over the place, but in Croatia you do.
+There aren’t many places around the world where you’ve got an amphitheater dating back 2,000 years, stunning waterfalls where you can go swimming, and idyllic islands dotted all over the place, but in Croatia you do.

 That’s why should choose Croatia over Montenegro.